LimaVazEduardo/MailApp.sendEmail/README.md

 ### How the script works

-In the first part of the script, we will create a menu in the spreadsheet:
+In the first part of the script, we will create a menu in the spreadsheet and also the checkboxes:

 ```
 //=====================================